 Can I share a hotel room with another university employee?

 Yes.
 Each of you must request your own receipt showing the individual’s name, separate charges and separate methods of payment.

 How do I get a tax exemption on my Texas hotel bill?

-To receive tax exemption on your hotel bill, download and complete the Texas Hotel Occupancy Tax Exemption Certificate that is available on RamPort (Work Life/Travel Channel) and present it to your hotel at check-in.
+To receive tax exemption on your hotel bill, download and complete the Hotel Exemption Form that is available on the Travel Page in RamPort and present it to your hotel at check-in.

 What should I do if a hotel does not accept the tax exemption form?
 Are hotels allowed to do this?

 Hotels do not have to accept the tax exemption form.
 If a hotel refuses to accept the form, make a note of this on your Travel Expense Log, and the tax will be reimbursable.

 What is a Hotel Overage Memo?